 “Who’s” on first: (brief definitions)

-Principal – is the construction company whose actions are the subject of the bond
+Principal – party whose actions are the subject of the bond

 Obligee – is the party protected by the bond